olincollege/g00s3_life/README.md

 # g00s3_life
-A spinoff of duck game created by Meridith Alley, Aaron Codrington, and Gabe Zak
+A spinoff of duck game created by Meredith Alley, Aaron Codrington, and Gabe Zak